 Financial planners can offer advice and guidance in several different areas.

 But while financial planners and experts can provide guidance, it is up to you to follow it.

 You must also be honest about your financial situation (lots of credit card debt?) and objectives.

-A good financial planner can help you narrow those objectives down or define them better.
+A good financial planner can help you narrow or define those objectives.

 However, it’s not their job to come up with a set of goals for you.